Lucarda/pdvst3/README.md

 ## How does it work ?

-pdvst3 consists of:

-* a vst-plugin (`pdvst3.vst3`) to place in your favorite vst folder.
-* a custom external scheduler is included in the bundle.

-When a pdvst3 plugin is opened by the host application, a setup file ( config.txt) is read to determine information about the plugin, such as the Pd patch file to use, the number of parameters, etc...
+When a pdvst3 plugin is opened by the host application, a setup file (config.txt) is read to determine information about the plugin, such as the Pd patch file to use, the number of parameters, etc...
 An instance of Pd (that optionally can be shipped inside the plug in) is started and opens the Pd patch file whose name was found in the setup file.